Table of Contents

 • Recover inaccessible or overwritten files on macOS Ventura.

-Now, follow the steps below to completely recover deleted or lost files after upgrading to macOS Ventura:
+Download and install the software on your Mac, and then follow the steps below to completely recover deleted or lost files after upgrading to macOS Ventura:

 Step 1: Select the hard drive to start data recovery.